AliSoftware/alisoftware.github.io/_posts/2016-02-28-being-lazy.md

 ## lazy let?

-You **can't** create `lazy let` instance property in Swift to provide constants that would only be computed if accessed 😢.
+You **can't** create `lazy let` instance properties in Swift to provide constants that would only be computed if accessed 😢.
 That's due to the implementation details of `lazy` which requires the property to be modifiable because it's somehow initialized without a value and then _change_ the value when it's accessed[^lazy-let].

 [^lazy-let]: Some discussion are still ongoing in the Swift mailing lists about how to fix that and allow `lazy let` to be possible, but for now in Swift 2 that's how it is.

-But as we're talking about `let`, one interesting feature about it is that `let` constants declared **at global scope** (and not as properties inside a type) are are automatically lazy (and also thread-safe)[^not-in-playground]:
+But as we're talking about `let`, one interesting feature about it is that `let` constants declared **at global scope** (and not as properties inside a type) are automatically lazy (and thread-safe)[^not-in-playground]:

 [^not-in-playground]: Note that in a playground or in the REPL, as the code is evaluated like big `main()` function, declaring `let foo: Int` at top-level will not be considered a global constant and thus you won't observe this behavior.
 Don't get the special case of playgrounds or REPL fool you, in a real project those `let` global constants are really lazy.